KiboSoftware/kibo-agentic-extensions/README.md

 ## Key Components

-### 1. Tool Definition (`src/domains/tools/customSearchTool.js`)

-The main tool file defines four essential components:
+The tool file defines four essential components:

 Description, Input Schema, Output Schema and the javascript to execute.
 In its simplest form, a tool could be defined in a single file such as: